Program Requirements

 7. Completion of an original research project, documented in a dissertation that is defended by the candidate in a public presentation.

-8. Completion of Responsible Conduct of Research training
+8. Successful Completion of the Responsible Conduct of Research course

 10. Application for Graduation submitted to Registrar’s office.